 Without Russian support Armenia is not able to protect itself.
 This gives Russia even greater influence over Armenian domestic politics.
 It is conceivable that the Kremlin's reluctance to help Yerevan in 2020 was also intended to weaken the position of Prime Minister Pashinyan.
-He had come to power in 2018 via street protests and democratic elections, which is a nightmare for the Kremlin in view of the domestic politics of Russia and of other Eastern European states, not least Belarus.
+He had come to power in 2018 via street protests and democratic elections, something that is a nightmare for the Kremlin in view of the domestic politics of Russia and other Eastern European states, not least Belarus.
+But more important for the Kremlin seemed to be to get its forces on Azerbaijani soil than to stop the war earlier.

-For Armenia, the 2020 ceasefire agreement was tantamount to capitulation - not only undermining its understanding of Armenian sovereignty, but also destabilizing the country as a whole.
+For Armenia, the 2020 ceasefire agreement was tantamount to capitulation-not only undermining its understanding of Armenian sovereignty, but also destabilizing the country as a whole.
 Pashinyan discredited himself in the eyes of many Armenians by signing the agreement with Aliyev.
 The wave of refugees from Karabakh and the surrounding provinces, as well as the dead, wounded, missing and returning soldiers, have caused additional burdens on Armenia.
-These are not only weakening the country financially.
-They are also destabilizing effects on society because of the many frustrated and homeless people.
-According to unofficial statistics, up to 100,000 people live in Karabakh and there are now more than 20,000 permanent refugees from the region in Armenia.19
+According to Armenian sources, more than 300 POWs are still missing.
+These have not only weakened the country financially.
+They also have destabilizing effects on society because of the many frustrated and homeless people.
+According to unofficial statistics, up to 100,000 people live in Karabakh and there are now more than 20,000 permanent refugees from the region in Armenia.